SimonM0/ghost-static-site-generator/README.md

 ```

 ### Preview site
-This will open the generated site in a new browser window.
+This will generated the site and then open the site in a new browser window.
+Please note: If you want to preview the site then the `--url` flag is ignored.
+This is because the links need to replace with the preview server's url.
 ```
 $ gssg --preview
 ```